 Fifteen primary second molars, extracted within a 6-month period and stored in a saline solution at 4°C, were selected for the study.
 The teeth were carefully cleaned with a hand scaler and water-pumice slurry in dental prophylaxis cups.
 Class V cavities (N=30), with the occlusal and cervical margins located in enamel, were prepared on the buccal and lingual surfaces.
 Cavity dimensions were standardized utilizing a template to trace an outline onto both surfaces with a mesiodistal width and an occlusogingival measurement of 2 mm.
 The depth of the cavity was approximately 1 mm, calibrated by measuring it with a marked periodontal probe.
-Three preparation methods were accomplished and, in each tooth, the cavities were randomly assigned to 3 groups of equal size (N=10; Table 1).
+Three preparation methods were accomplished and, in each tooth, the cavities were cut and treated by different techniques.
+The specimens were randomly assigned to 3 groups of equal size (N=10; Table 1).